reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 There are two things about the RNN world model I want to note here.

 First, an RNN may not actually be the optimal architecture for a world model of a painting program.
 Although the generated brush stroke is dependent on the *previous position* of the brush, we can just as easily extend the action space to take the starting position of the brush.
-This way, we can train a single non-recurrent network to directly map an action to a 64x64x3 image of the brush stroke.
+This way, we can train a single non-recurrent network to directly map an action to an image of the brush stroke.

 Second, the RNN world model has a Mixture Density Network as an output layer.
 This adds a non-deterministic property to the output.
 Although this may be useful for simulating environments with highly random behavior (Doom and CarRacing), it feels unnecessary for a world model of a relatively well-behaved paint program.
 Removing the MDN could result in stabler brush stroke predictions and a smaller model.